joshman91/sam_api/sam/basics.md

 The SAM API is a GET API which has one operation.
 The operation will retrieve an entity's public information.
 Its endpoint is ```https://api.data.gov/sam/v1/registrations/```.

 The standard rate limits for the SAM APIs are 1,000 calls per API key in a 24 hour-period, 5,000 calls per IP Address in a 24-hour period, and 5 calls per 5 seconds.
-If you need to have higher, customized rate limits please contact us by creating a new [Support and Feedback](https://github.com/GSA/GSA-APIs/issues) issue.
-Provide your specific justification and how you will use the SAM APIs.
+If you need to have higher, customized rate limits please submit a request to our supporting Federal Service Desk at [www.fsd.gov](http://www.fsd.gov).
+Title it "SAM API Rate Limit Increase" and provide the email address you used to create the API Key, your Account ID, your IP Address, and a description of how you use the SAM APIs requiring a higher limit.

 ##### Example URL